CodeKrakken/christmas-boris-bikes/README.md

-### Boris Bikes
+### Bikes

-Cycle around London for not much money courtesy of some bikes provided by Santander, NOT Boris Johnson.
+This application provides a backend for the Santander Cycles scheme in London, as instigated by former Mayor Ken Livingstone.
+It was programmed in Ruby using TDD as revision over Christmas 2019.

-Programmed in Ruby using TDD.
+## SETUP